prabal-rawal/Java/README.md

-## Just a repositary to keep records of what I am doing daily
+## Just trying to keep daily records of what I am doing
-Trying to learn DSA